EvenAngelsNeed/Python_Scribbles/RegEx/Crossword Solver/readme.md

 <br>

-Just be careful of some of the encoding of some text files.
+Just be careful of the encoding of some text files.

 <br>